Report

 The Problem

-Funding, resources, and effective teachers have been inequitably distributed across American schools for decades — contributing to vast opportunity and achievement gaps between high-need students and their more privileged peers.
+Funding, resources, and effective teachers have been inequitably distributed across American schools for decades—contributing to vast opportunity and achievement gaps between high-need students and their more privileged peers.

 The Promise

-The passage of California’s LCFF in 2013, is one of the most promising education funding reforms in recent history, with the potential to effectively address opportunity and achievement gaps for high-need students, including low-income students, English Learners, and foster youth.
+The passage of California’s Local Control Funding Formula (LCFF) in 2013, is one of the most promising education funding reforms in recent history, with the potential to effectively address opportunity and achievement gaps for high-need students, including low-income students, English Learners, and foster youth.
 Since its initial passage, Californians still believe in directing more resources to high-needs students.
 A voter poll conducted by Policy Analysis for California Education (PACE), and surveys conducted by the Public Policy Institute of California (PPIC), show that an overwhelming 70% of Californians believe in providing additional funding to school districts with more high-need students; and 71% support local control.

 The Reality